MobMonRob/DSL4GeometricAlgebra/annotation-processing/README.md

 # CGAPATH Annotation
 For testing, place the following code lines into your pom.xml at the appropriate place within the xml-node "build".
-To be able to the files in the non-test build, adjust them accordingly.
+To be able to use the files in the non-test build, adjust them accordingly.
 ```xml
 <testResources>
 	<testResource>